Ivan

 were even awarded free radio

-Both the FCC and
+the FCC and NBS1908, scored big

-the Wireless Telephone
+in Airwave the Wireless

-specrum auction -- March 21,
+-- March 21, 2008, thet

-2008, thet just-concluded.
-The
+just-concluded.
+The auction

-auction covers licenses to
+covers licenses to transmit and

-transmit and receive electronic
+receive electronic signals of

 The nation's two largest wireless